 - Insurance billing receipts: MassageBook is the only POS software on our list that creates receipts specifically suited for insurance companies.
 These contain the information your clients need to get reimbursed by their providers.

 - Daily limits: While most calendars let you set your business hours and block employee breaks or time off, MassageBook takes a different tactic.
 It can let you set maximum hours in a day for taking appointments.
-This is a great tool for independent therapists who have more fluidity in their schedule or for those that want to limit their appointment hours while still having regular business hours.
+This is a great tool for independent therapists with more fluidity in their schedule or those who want to limit their appointment hours while still having regular business hours.

 - Intake forms and SOAP notes: MassageBook alone on our list had both integrated intake forms and SOAP notes.
 In addition, it takes the information from the intake form and SOAP notes and makes it available to you via the client’s appointment on your schedule.
 That way, you don’t have to search for those past files to get basic information.

 - An online store for physical products: If you sell products, the others on our list are better choices.